opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 I think that with what I've been able to do, I have been seeing a lot of impacts, you know, people send me DMs and telling me, "Hey, I listen to your talk", or "I'm part of this community that you referred me to, and now I'm this."
 There's a bunch of developers in advocacy, a bunch of people working for, like FAANG companies, working at Google, working on a bunch of companies that oh, like, five years ago was kind of a joke to them.
 When I told them, “Hey, you could work at Facebook! “, and they were like “Me??
 Work at Facebook???”
 This is just a funny bunch of conversations where things are every single day now, on Twitter, I just go and start putting congratulations every time on Twitter because there's someone leaving the country to a new country to join a new job, or working remotely and all that stuff.
 So I think that they've had a huge impact when it comes to optimizing for people to see how they can self grow, without having to like, go through some bunch of roadblocks.

-**Amanda Casari:** Yeah, I remember.
+**amanda casari:** Yeah, I remember.
 I remember going to Nigeria for the first time for the Festival, which I'm so glad that I made the decision to do that before everything locked down.
 And we had, you know, in all the airports — like the US was at the time and early 2020 was like, “Oh, yeah, we're fine.”
 And then, as soon as I leave the country, it was medical forms and fever checks and hand sanitizer in all of the airports because there was an entirely different expectation of what was happening in the world.

 I remember, your team was working so hard for this really large event, that grew, I would say, what, two or three times bigger than you expected it to, right, with all these people together.
 And then afterwards, I know, was probably in recovery mode for a little while.
 I flew back to the States, and as soon as I flew back, everybody went into to lockdown.